jfrog/jfrog-vscode-extension/README.md

 To sign in using SSO, follow these steps:

-1. On the sign-in page, click the 'Continue with SSO' button:
+1. On the sign-in page, click the `Continue with SSO` button:

 ![SighInSsoButton](resources/readme/preview/ssoButton.png)

-2. After entering your JFrog platform URL, click on 'Sign in With SSO'.
+2. After entering your JFrog platform URL, click on `Sign in With SSO`.

 3. It will take a few seconds for the browser to redirect you to the SSO sign in page.